AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 ## To post application analytics

 Basic analytics from the application can be sent to a server with a POST request.
 In order to do so, set the endpoint to be used to make the POST request in `public/config.json` as the `analytics_endpoint` value.
 The default value is an empty string, which will not POST any analytics.

+If you are running into issues with the POST request and trying to POST to a server at a different origin, check to make sure the response from the server includes the correct CORS headers.